Theia-4869/4D-PLS-POSS/README.md

 ```

 ### Data
-Create a directory `data` in main directory, download the SemanticKitti to there with labels from  <a href="http://semantic-kitti.org/dataset.html#download/">here</a>
+Download the SemanticPoss to the directory `data/SemanticPoss` with labels from <a href="http://www.poss.pku.edu.cn/OpenDataResource/SemanticPOSS/SemanticPOSS_dataset.zip">here</a>

-Also add semantic semantic-kitti.yaml file in SemanticKitti folder, you can download the file from  <a href="https://raw.githubusercontent.com/PRBonn/semantic-kitti-api/master/config/semantic-kitti.yaml">here</a>
+We have already provided the config `semantic-poss.yaml` in the `SemanticPoss` folder

-Then create additional labels using utils/create_center_label.py,
+Then create additional labels using `utils/create_center_label.py`:

 ```bash
 python create_center_label.py